OctopusDeploy/blog/blog/2022-02/eks-cluster-aws/index.md

 `eksctl delete cluster --name my-cluster --region us-east-2`

-You can delete a cluster using the console by ticking the cluster, clicking delete, and typing the name of the cluster to delete.
+You can delete a cluster using the console by selecting the cluster, clicking **Delete**, and typing the name of the cluster to delete.

 You can only delete a resource the same way you created it.
 This means clusters created through the CLI can only be deleted through the CLI.
 Clusters created through the console can only be deleted through the console.